Ovy

 Two founders, two women, two sisters.
-The Hamburg-based Femtech startup for natural contraception and women's health was founded by two sisters, Eva and Lina Wüller.
-We talked to founder Lina Wüller about the pill, equality in the startup world and women as a target group.
+The Hamburg-based Femtech start-up for natural contraception and women's health was founded by two sisters, Eva and Lina Wüller.
+We spoke to founder Lina Wüller about the pill, equality in the start-up world and women as a target group.

-Dear Lina, we are very happy that you answer all our questions about Ovy.
-First of all we would like to know: How did you come up with the idea to found Ovy?
+Dear Lina, we are delighted that you answered all our questions about Ovy.
+First of all, we would like to know: How did you come up with the idea of founding Ovy?

-After almost ten years, I had stopped taking the pill at that time because I didn't want to burden my body with artificial hormones anymore.
-My sister Eva, with whom I started the company, couldn't tolerate them either and had been looking into alternative options for some time.
-Recording my cycle with a piece of paper and a pen was too cumbersome for me and no longer in keeping with the times - especially since today you have so many technical options with your smartphone.
-So we asked ourselves: Why is there still no connected device that transmits the basal body temperature, the crucial data point for calculating the fertile days in the cycle, to an app that then takes over the evaluation?
-A reliable medical app where you can also easily enter other data points to calculate your cycle.
-We saw insane potential in Femtech.
+After almost ten years, I stopped taking the pill because I no longer wanted to burden my body with artificial hormones.
+My sister Eva, with whom I founded the company, couldn't tolerate them either and had been looking into alternative options for some time.
+Recording my cycle with a piece of paper and pen was too cumbersome for me and no longer in keeping with the times - especially as we have so many technical options these days with smartphones.
+So we asked ourselves: why is there still no connected device that transmits the basal body temperature, the crucial data point for calculating the fertile days in the cycle, to an app that then takes over the evaluation?
+A reliable medical app in which you can easily enter other data points to calculate your cycle.
+We saw a huge amount of potential in Femtech.

 What problem do you want to address with your idea and how do you solve it?

-There has been far too little innovation in the overall women's health market.
-Taking on the evaluation of the female cycle was the first step towards where we want to go with this company in the long term: developing smart and effective products to improve the health of women worldwide.
-With our device and app, we help women who are looking for a hormone-free alternative to birth control, as well as women who want to have children, to determine their fertile and non-fertile days in their cycle.
+There has been far too little innovation in the entire women's health market to date.
+The fact that we took on the evaluation of the female cycle was the first step towards where we want to go with this company in the long term: developing smart and effective products to improve women's health worldwide.
+With our device and our app, we help women who are looking for a hormone-free alternative to birth control and women who want to have children to determine their fertile and non-fertile days in their cycle.

-Amorelie, Femtasy, Female Company: startups by women for women are just taking off and becoming increasingly important, how did you manage to establish yourselves in the femtech market?
+Amorelie, Femtasy, Female Company: Startups by women for women are just taking off and are becoming increasingly important, how did you manage to establish yourselves in the femtech market?

 We have developed an innovative technology with our own hardware and medical app.
-We have identified a problem faced by half of the world's population, women.
-The demand for such products is increasing rapidly among women.
-As a result, we got a lot of attention right from the start.
-A big advantage is that as female founders we can develop close to the needs of our target group, as we naturally know them ourselves
+We have recognized a problem that half of the world's population is facing, namely women.
+The demand for such products is rising sharply among women.
+As a result, we attracted a lot of attention right from the start.
+A big advantage is that, as female founders, we can develop close to the needs of our target group, as we naturally know them ourselves

-Do you think Female Founders are contributing to equality?
-And if so, how do you contribute to it with your startup?
+Do you believe that female founders make a contribution to equality?
+And if so, how do you contribute to this with your startup?

-Female Founders should make it their mission to continually challenge the status quo.
-It is obvious that equality still does not exist.
-This is evident just by looking at the number of startups and the equity investments that are flowing into companies founded by women.
-I strongly believe that people need to talk more about this issue and share their own experiences.
+Female founders should make it their mission to continuously challenge the status quo.
+It is obvious that there is still no equality.
+This can be seen in the number of start-ups alone and in the investments that flow into companies founded by women.
+I firmly believe that we need to talk more about this topic and share our own experiences.

-Two women, two founders, two sisters: What is it like to found together as siblings, what problems have accompanied you or does it also have advantages?
+Two women, two founders, two sisters: What is it like to start up together as siblings, what problems have accompanied you or does it also have advantages?

-You never know anyone as well as you know your own sister.
-In dates, we know what each other is thinking and how the date is likely to turn out after the first five seconds - without having to talk to each other.
+You never know anyone as well as your own sister.
+In meetings, we know after the first five seconds what the other thinks and how the meeting will probably turn out - without having to talk to each other.
 That's definitely an advantage.
-On the other hand, you're very honest and give your opinion unfiltered.
-We had a coach in the beginning with whom we worked out appropriate processes that made us extremely stronger as a founding team.
-Interestingly, the sister constellation is especially attractive to investors.
-They usually know that siblings can't just split up.
-By the way, this is one of the most common reasons why companies fail: because the founding teams don't see eye to eye and therefore break up.
+On the other hand, you are very honest and give your unfiltered opinion.
+In the beginning, we had a coach with whom we developed appropriate processes that made us extremely strong as a founding team.
+Interestingly, the sister constellation is particularly attractive for investors.
+They usually know that siblings cannot simply separate.
+Incidentally, this is one of the most common reasons why companies fail: because the founding teams don't see eye to eye and therefore break up.

 The two founders Eva and Lina Wüller ©Ovy